wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUADataSelectionConfiguration.md

 # Data selection configuration

-After configuring the data source, create a data selection configuration file to specify the data for the OPC UA EDS adapter to collect from the data source.
+After configuring the data source, create a data selection configuration file to specify the data for the OPC UA EDS adapter instance to collect from the data source.

 When you add a data source, the OPC UA EDS adapter browses the OPC UA server address space and exports the available OPC UA variables into a JSON file for data selection.
 If RootNodeIds are specified in the data source configuration, only those nodeIds are browsed.
 Data is collected automatically based upon user demands.
 OPC UA data from OPC UA variables is read through subscriptions (unsolicited reads).